qossmic/deptrac/README.md

 This will create a executable file `debtrac.phar` file in the current directory.
 Feel free to add it to your PATH (i.e. `/usr/local/bin/box`)

-## Location Of Your Code

-In section `paths`, you declare, where deptrac should look for your code.
-As this is an array of directories, you can specify multiple locations.

-With the `exclude_files` section, you can specify a regular expression for files, that should be excludes (like tests).

 ## Layers
 Deptrac allows you to group different classes in "layers".